Science-Reproducibility/BSSw_course_page/blog-post.md

 ---
 layout: default
-title: Another page
+title:
-description: Blog Post
+description: Reflections on the BSSw Fellowship: Teaching, Learning, and Community
 ---

 ## Reflections on the BSSw Fellowship: Teaching, Learning, and Community